33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 Monitor conversations about your industry, competitors, or related pain points, then jump in with helpful responses (not sales pitches).
 It's guerrilla marketing meets customer service.

 Example: Gong.io's team monitors Twitter/X for people complaining about sales tools or asking for recommendations.
-They reply with genuinely helpful advice – sometimes recommending their product, sometimes not.
+They reply with helpful advice, sometimes recommending their product, sometimes not.
 This builds goodwill and has landed them enterprise customers who searched for alternatives publicly.

 When to use: Best for B2B SaaS or service businesses where decision-makers are vocal online.
-Works when you have expertise to share and when your product actually solves the problems being discussed.
+Works when you have expertise to share and your product solves the problems being discussed.

 Quick win: Set up saved searches or use a tool like Hootsuite to track key phrases.
 Respond within 2 hours when possible – speed matters.
 Be helpful first, promotional never (unless explicitly asked).